lemerch/fillen/README.md

 }
 ```

 All collection implementations are processed here.
 But in addition to `seeback` method, there are a few more interesting points here.
 The first is a `Generic` object, with which you can handle generic types.
-It supports two models - **procedural** (do you just take `List<Class<?>>` through the `get` method and process) and **recursive** (the next method simply removes the first cell from the internal list)
+It supports two models - **procedural** (do you just take `List<Class<?>>` through the `get` method and process) | for arrays use ingredients.type.getComponentType and **recursive** (the next method simply removes the first cell from the internal list)

 The second very important thing that I ask you to pay attention to is the `FillenList` type.
 If you use this type in the class that you will process, the `dinner` method will return an exception to you.
 This type is needed just for processing in containers.
 Any `diet` can create this list if it has several candidates for the result.
 If such a list is not processed in another handler, then Fillen will take only the **first** element from it.